javadbat/jb-loading/README.md

 npm i jb-loading
 ```

-in one of your js in pag
+in one of your js in pages

 ```js
 import 'jb-loading';